anaruz-source/predict_bike_sharing_demand_with_autogluon_tuned/report.md

 ![model_test_score.png](img/model_test_score.png)

 ## Summary
-I have the opportunity to practice what I learned during this course.
-I figured out data with good data, engineered well,  and a model wih default hyperparameters I can have very good results.s
+I have the chance to apply the knowledge acquired in this course.
+By utilizing quality data, conducting effective data engineering, and employing a model with default hyperparameters, I can achieve excellent results.